pu2clr/SI4735/README.md

 __ATTENTION__: The author of this project cannot guarantee that procedures shown here will work in your development environment.
 Proceed at your own risk.
     This library works with the I²C communication protocol to send an SSB extension PATCH to SI4735-D60 and SI4732-A10 devices.
 Once again, the author disclaims any and all liability for any damage or effects this procedure may have on your devices.
-Procced at your own risk.
+Proceed at your own risk.

 All methods/functions to deal with SSB on Si4735-D60 can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).